Avaiga/taipy/CONTRIBUTING.md

 ## Contribution workflow

-Find an issue without the label `current sprint` and add a comment on it to inform the community that you are working on it.
+All other issues are sorted by labels and free to be taken.
+If you are new to the project, you can start with the "good first issue" or "🆘 Help wanted" label.
+You can also start with issue with higher priority like "Critical" or "High".
+The higher the priority, the more value it will bring to the project.
+If you want to work on an issue, please add a comment and wait to be assigned to the to inform the community that you are working on it.

 1. Make your [own fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) of the repository target by the issue.
 Clone it on our local machine, then go inside the directory.